wrightben/languages/javascript/Games/Sudoku Solver/README.md

 The manual technique is to use the given first row: 9...1.
 And then place triplets in each box.
 The sequence 598 in the first row of the second box is arbitrary&mdash;It just doesn't conflict with the sequences in Box 1.
 Then apply transformations until the pattern appears random.

 A programmatic technique might start with 81 lists of [1-9] and use the constraints to place numbers until all the lists were reduced to 1 number.
 I'm not sure why it would ever be necessary to do this.
-The base pattern can be transformed.
+A known base pattern can be transformed.

 MASKING